kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 ### Making the Switch to the Users-By-Email API

-The search API had issues, and one of the problems we experienced was not being able to add new subscribers, or modify subscribers, when the Search API was down.
+The Search API had issues, and one of the problems we experienced was not being able to add new subscribers, or modify subscribers, when the Search API was down.
 We had users subscribing while the Search API was down, and we were getting angry calls from our customers wondering why they couldn't log in yet.
 Worst of all, before we double-checked in DynamoDB, we ended up with *duplicate accounts*, and sometimes sent our customers multiple welcome emails.

 Each user we create has an Export Quota.
 Giving users multiple accounts wasn't only confusing, it also could end up with them abusing the system, giving them twice (or more) the amount of exports they should have had.